Dev-Moa/Go-complete-guide/notes.md

 # key component of go program

-- Every Go file must start with a package clause.
+- Every Go file starts with a package clause (e.g., package main for executables).
-- This organizes your code.
-- package main is special — it marks the entry point of an executable Go program.
-- You can have multiple .go files in the same package.
-- import is used to include code from other packages.
+- import is used to include code from other packages (e.g., import "fmt").
-- For example, import "fmt" pulls in the formatting package from Go’s standard library.
-- func main() is the starting point of execution.
-- Go does not start running code from the top of the file — it starts by calling main().
-- There can only be one main() function per main package.
+- func main() is the entry point for execution; only one main() per main package.
-- A module is a bigger structure than a package.
-- It’s like your whole Go project.
-- You create one with go mod init [module-name].
+- A module is your whole Go project—create one with go mod init [module-name] (generates go.mod).
-- This generates a go.mod file that marks the folder as a Go module.
-- To build an executable:
-- Use go build — this compiles the program into a runnable file (e.g. .exe on Windows).
+- Build your app with go build to create a runnable file (e.g., .exe on Windows).
-- This is how you share Go apps without needing Go installed on other systems.

 # Go Types & Null Values